Arch-Network/book/src/guides/how-to-write-arch-program.md

 msg!("account2 {:?}", account2);
 ```

-Next, we perform a check to ensure that the [UTXO] passed into the [account] is not the default value of a 36-zero byte slice.
+Next, we perform a check to ensure that the [UTXO] passed into the [Account] is not the default value of a 36-zero byte slice.
 This step is done to ensure that the [UTXO] is properly unititialized before continuing.
 ```rust,ignore
 if account2.utxo.clone() != UtxoMeta::from_slice(&[0; 36]) {
     msg!("UTXO {:?}", account2.utxo.clone());